 Capitalism the Nordic way

-I’m assuming if your reading this you have heard of Ikea, the global furniture company founded in Sweden.
+I’m assuming if you’re reading this you have heard of Ikea, the global furniture company founded in Sweden.
 That or the music streaming service Spotify which also comes from Sweden.
 Sweden is also the home of Ericsson, Volvo, H&M and Securitas.

 You may have also heard of Norway’s sovereign wealth fund and its very high GDP per capita levels.
 More generally the economic success these countries have enjoyed and their ability to combine it with sustainability.

 The Nordic countries are clearly successful when it comes to their economies but the question is more about how that success came about.
 Depending on who you ask these countries are either socialist or share similarities with Thatcher style capitalists.
 The truth is they are a mixture of socialism and capitalism, a hybrid which is neither on the left or the right.

 In this article I look at a few ways these countries have ended up with prospering capitalist economies whilst still offering a large level of welfare protection to people.

 To start off with its perhaps best to look at what hasn’t created success for the Nordic countries.
 Oil is often mentioned as the easy route the Nordic countries took to success.
 There are two big issues with this.
 The first is the Nordic countries aren’t the only countries to have oil, the UK for instance has north sea oil reserves?
 Some research has suggested that the UK ended up with more oil than Norway but actually made less money.
 Norway also used the money wisely and invested it into a sovereign wealth fund which has helped to fund public services and their transition to greener energy sources.

 The second is that not every Nordic country has oil in any large quantities.
 Sweden, which has so many recognisable companies, missed out on sharing Norwegian oil wealth losing approximately $85 billion in the process.
 Other than this rejected deal Sweden doesn’t have much in the way of oil reserves.